geneontology/annotation_extensions/doc/results_in_commitment_to.md

 ### Usage
 The relationship linking a cell and its participation in a process that results in the transition of a cell such that is can only develop into a single cell type.

+### Comment
+Example of use: an annotation of gene X to cell commitment with results_in_commitment_to CL:0000540 (neuron) means that at the end of the process an unspecified cell has been specified and determined to develop into a neuron.

 ### Subsets
 [display_for_curators, AE_cell_or_anatomical]